Welcome to Professionals Australia LGEA

 As a part of this process, there have been several proclamations that have been released to the public that detail the specifics as to the makeup of these new councils.

-Congratulations to Holroyd City Council, winner of the LGEA’s 2015 Council Employer of Choice award.
-Holroyd beat a very competitive field of shortlisted nominees to be named the best council overall when assessed against the selection criteria – terms and conditions of employment, career structure and commitment to professional development.
+Congratulations to City of Ryde – the winner of this year’s LGEA Employer of Choice Award.
+Ryde beat a very competitive field of shortlisted nominees to be named the best council overall in our second year of running the Award.

-Congratulations also go to Lake Macquarie City Council, City of Ryde Council and Dubbo City Council for being highly commended by the judges for the support they provide to engineers and engineering in local government.
+In congratulating the City of Ryde on their win, we also extend our congratulations to Lake Macquarie City Council; Port Stephens Council; Riverina Water and Mid Coast Council for being shortlisted by our panel of judges, and commended for the support that they provide to engineers and engineering in local government.